Echizen-Tano Station

 Echizen-Tano Station (越前田野駅, Echizen-Tano-eki) is a JR West railway station in the city of Ōno, Fukui, Japan.

 Lines

 Echizen-Tano Station is served by the Hokuriku Main Line, and is located 34.3 kilometers from the terminus of the line at Echizen-Hanandō and 36.9 kilometers from Fukui.

 Station layout

 The station consists of one ground-level side platform serving single bi-directional track.
 There is no station building, but only a shelter on the platform.
 The station is unattended.

 Adjacent stations

 History

 Echizen-Tano Station opened on April 20, 1964.
-With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.
+With the privatization of Japanese National Railways on 1 April 1987, the station came under the control of JR West.